CD Projekt: CD Projekt Red

 Enthusiasm for game distribution ebbed, and CD Projekt's founders wondered if the company should continue as a distributor or a game developer after Dark Alliance's cancellation.
 With the game cancelled and its code owned by CD Projekt, the company planned to use them to develop their first original game.
 They intended to develop a game series based on Andrzej Sapkowski's Wiedźmin books (which were popular in Poland) and the author accepted the company's development proposal.
 The franchise rights had been sold to Metropolis Software in 1997 and a playable version of the first chapter was made, but then left abandoned.
 CD Projekt acquired the rights to the Wiedźmin franchise in 2002.
 According to Iwiński, he and Kiciński had no idea how to develop a video game at that time.

-To develop the game, the company formed a video-game development studio (CD Projekt Red Sp. z o.o., headed by Sebastian Zieliński) in Łódź in 2002.
+To develop the game, the company formed a video game development studio, CD Projekt Red sp. z o.o. (stylised as CD PROJEKT RED), which was headed by Sebastian Zieliński in Łódź in 2002.
 The studio made a demonstration game, which Adam Badowski called "a piece of crap" in retrospect.
 The demo was a role-playing game with a top-down perspective, similar to Dark Alliance and Diablo, and used the game engine which powered Mortyr.
 Iwiński and Kiciński pitched the demo to a number of publishers, without success.
 The Łódź office closed and the staff, except for Zieliński, moved to the Warsaw headquarters.

 Zieliński left the company, and Kiciński headed the project.
 Although the game's development continued, the demo was abandoned.
 According to CD Projekt, the development team had different ideas for the game and lacked overall direction; as a result, it was returned to the drawing board in 2003.
 The team, unfamiliar with video-game development, spent nearly two years organising production.
 They received assistance from BioWare, who helped promote the game at the 2004 Electronic Entertainment Expo by offering CD Projekt space in their booth next to Jade Empire.
 BioWare also licensed their Aurora game engine to the company.

 The game's budget exceeded expectations.
 The original 15-person development team expanded to about 100, at a cost of 20 million złoty.
 According to Iwiński, content was removed from the game for budgetary reasons but the characters' personalities were retained; however, there was difficulty in translating the game's Polish text into English.
 Atari agreed to publish the game.
 After five years of development, the game brought Wiedźmin to an international audience, and so the company adopted the English name, The Witcher, coined by Adrian Chmielarz.
 The Witcher was released in 2007 to generally positive reviews.